 If you have insurance, call your insurance provider.
 Before this call, make sure you know the doctors you plan to see for your care, and the locations where you will visit them.
 Ask the following questions:

-- Ask if your insurance company is contracted with your healthcare provider and location.
+- Ask if your health insurance plan is contracted with your healthcare provider and location.
 If the answer is yes, that means that your provider is in-network, which means your out of pocket costs will be significantly lower than if you went to an out of network provider.

 - Ask what your family’s out of pocket maximum will be.
 This is important, because even if you know your deductible, you could end up paying more than that, because the baby has their own deductible.